ssdiaz/curly_product_check/README.md

 TODO: Delete this and the text above, and describe your gem -->

 Welcome to the Curly Product Check for Ulta Beauty Online!
-Use this CLI App to select a product and find out if the ingredients contains a helpful or harmful alcohol for your curls.
+Use this CLI App to select a product and find out if the ingredients contain a helpful or harmful alcohol for your curls.

 ## Installation